-One day in Pinnacles National Park allows you time to do some epic hiking, admire and photograph wildflowers (if you visit in season), and look for California condors and other birds and wildlife.
+One day in Pinnacles National Park allows you time to do some epic hiking, explore talus caves, admire and photograph wildflowers (if you visit in season), and look for California condors and other birds and wildlife.

 While hiking is the major reason why you’d visit Pinnacles National Park, you can also go rock climbing here, and, if you stay late into the day, you can also look into evening ranger-led programs or do some stargazing on your own.

 Pinnacles National Park Overview